All Products

 Document Center

-High-privilege roles, such as database administrators (DBAs) and developers, may access sensitive data such as user identities and transaction records during database maintenance.
-This poses a risk of data breaches.
-The PolarDB Always-confidential feature for PolarDB for MySQL encrypts query results in real time at the database proxy layer.
+High-privilege roles, such as database administrators (DBAs) and developers, can access sensitive data, such as user identities and transaction records, in a production environment during database maintenance.
+This poses a data breach threat.
+The PolarDB for MySQL Confidential database feature encrypts query results in real time at the database proxy layer.
 This ensures that only authorized applications that use a specific driver can decrypt and access sensitive data.
-You can use this feature to protect sensitive data and meet compliance requirements with only minor changes to your application code.
+This feature lets you protect sensitive data and meet compliance requirements with only minor changes to your application code.

 How it works

-The PolarDB Always-confidential feature works at the database proxy layer.
+The Confidential database feature works at the database proxy layer.
 When an SQL query matches a configured encryption policy, the proxy layer encrypts the data in specified fields before returning the query results to the client.

-• Data storage: This feature does not change the physical storage state of data in the database.
-The data remains in plaintext in operating system (OS) files and on disks.
+• Data storage: This feature does not change how data is physically stored in the database.
+The data remains in plaintext in operating system (OS) files and on cloud disks.

 • User perspectives: